What is CASE and where is it used?

 Members of the community are implementing CASE within tools used in cyber-investigations, including open source (CASE Plaso implementation and Volatility) and commercial tools.

 A key component of CASE is standard representation for chain of custody (who handled the data at what point in time and where), and chain of evidence (what processes and tools were used to treat the data).
-This provenance information provides a clear pathway from each trace to the originating data source.
+This provenance information provides a clear pathway from each Observable Object to the originating data source.

 This core function of CASE is an inherent part of all implementations and can support the General Data Protection Regulation (GDPR) requirements to track the use of cyber-investigation information throughout its lifecycle.